ORALHLTH 3204AHO - Oral Health Elective IIIOH Part 1

 Part B Reflection on learning contract

-Generaloverview of project and reflection on learning and processes (use the objectives and aims from the OHE Yearbook information as a guide)
+General overview of project and reflection on learning and processes (refer MyUni for OHE aims and objectives as a guide)

-Overview of each specific objective and reflection on learning and processes including a Reflective analysis: things that worked, things that didn’t work as well what could you have done differently
+Overview of each specific objective and reflection on learning and processes including a Reflective analysis: things that worked, things that didn’t work as well, or what could have been done differently

 Assignment 4 – Presentation